mrfrkayvaz/bref/commands/commands.md

 Our `parse` function already converts a given Bref string into Rust data structures (`dict` / `list`).

-Now the goal is to update the implementation of `bref.toJSON`.
+Now the goal is to update the implementation of `bref.to_json`.

 - The incoming Bref string should first be passed through the `parse` function.
 - Then, the resulting Rust structure should be converted into a JSON string (using `json.dumps`).